 The Counseling Center assists NC State students experiencing personal, academic, or vocational problems.
 The goal of the Counseling Center is to provide students with professional counseling services and outreach to help them cope with issues that may impede successful academic performance.
 The Counseling Center also offers crisis intervention and psychological/psychiatric assessment as well as consultation with others who have concerns about the mental and emotional state of NC State students.
 Our services are primarily short term in nature and we make referrals to other helping professionals and community agencies as appropriate.

-ABOUT NORTH CAROLINA STATE UNIVERSITY
+ABOUT NC STATE UNIVERSITY COUNSELING CENTER

 As a land-grant institution, NC State itself was born as an idea: that higher education should bring economic, societal and intellectual prosperity to the masses.
 From our origins teaching the agricultural and mechanical arts, we’ve grown to become a pre-eminent research enterprise that advances knowledge in science, technology, engineering, math, design, the humanities and social sciences, textiles and veterinary medicine.